Dozens of volunteers gathered Saturday to participate in the largest veteran outreach projects in Boston.

 Volunteers met at the Brighton Marine Health Center and then spread across the Allston-Brighton area to knock on veterans’ doors.

-“I think it brings back a sense of accomplishment and camaraderie,” said Bob Notch, Brighton Marine’s program development officer and a retired Army colonel with 27 years of active service.
+“I think it brings back a sense of accomplishment and camaraderie,” said Bob Notch, Brighton Marine’s former program development officer and a retired Army colonel with 27 years of active service.
 “You see their faces light up when you thank them for their time in service.”

 So far, 4,000 of the 22,000 veterans in Boston have been reached through the program.